ggrimboy/fully-fledged/README.md

   - spawn on mushroom islands

-  - can scare off spiders and do a funny dance
+  - can scare off spiders

+  - dances to music like parrots

   - cannot make deliveries
 - screaming pouter pigeons.